cl5706/cl5706.github.io/index.md

 ## What is neural network?
 ### Classification:
 $$P(y=1|x)= \frac{1}{1+e^{\overrightarrow {w}^{T}x}}$$
 On one hand, we can view this classification model as a linear model followed by a sigmoid function.
-On the other hand, however, we can view it as a network.
-We can think of the input x1,x2...,xn as n nodes of a tree from layer 1, and we are passing from n nodes from layer 1 to one node in layer 2.
+On the other hand, however, we can view it as a network.Think of the input x1,x2...,xn as n nodes of a tree in layer 1, and we are passing from n nodes in layer 1 to one node in layer 2 thoughout the process.
+This is an example of a simple network, wehre the nodes being the neurons.
+### Regression：
+$$\hat y = \overrightarrow {w}^{T}x$$
+Similarly, we can also view the linear regression model as a network.
+We take each of the dimensions of the input as a scalar value for a neuron, and we can get a network that maps from multiple neurons to one neuron, which is the output.